BaerLKR/line_counter/README.md

     lc

-it will count every line in the directory and subdirectories recursively.
+it will count every line in the directory.

+If you want to run the program recursively for the subdirectories, run it with the **-r** flag:

+    lc -r

 You can also provide the **-s** flag if you want empty lines to be ignored: